marquesVF/objectypes/README.md

     ```
     - **type**?: apply `extractObject` to nested property (recursively if an array).
     - **nullable**?: a flag to indicate if a property can be missing or have a null value in the json representation.
 It is used by the `buildObject` method when validating property presence.
+    - **builder**: a function or a instance of `PropertyBuilder` interface.
+It receive the json object as parameter. _Keep in mind that using it is not type-safe.
+Your should validate the types by yourself._

 - Example: